capsule-corp-ternoa/ternoa-js/README.md

 - blockchain: Handles the Core blockchain functions and the API brain initializes the API, execute transactions, query datas, batch transactions and much more.
 - account: the functions that allows you to generate a new seed and a keyring.
+- assets: the functions to deal with fungible assets that are meant for use within a dApp.
 - balance: the Balance pallet with its extrinsics, query and storage.
 - nft: the NFT pallet with its extrinsics, query and storage.
 - marketplace: the Marketplace pallet with its extrinsics, query and storage.